 To be certified as a TBL teacher there is an another requirement in addition to attending these three workshops.
 Each candidate for TBL status will also need to be coached by a certified TBL coach.
 CTT usually has a number of TBL coaches available for such coachings.
 What coaches do is to help teachers perfect their TBL instruction by observing one of their TBL lessons from each workshop and then, in a post conference, discussing the lesson with the teacher.
 Coaching is non-evaluative, but coaches guide teachers to identify what is working well in their TBL lessons, and what may be in need of improvement, and to discuss with the coaches how they might make the lesson work better.

 Teachers who want to be certified, or their schools, usually pay an additional fee for the coaching plus expenses.
-If a teacher is interested in coaching and certification he or she should contact the CTT office in Madrid and make contact with Elena.
-The phone number is 91 32 08 070.
-The email address is email@example.com.
+If a teacher is interested in coaching and certification he or she should contact the CTT office in Madrid and make contact with Paula.
+The phone number is + 34 91 32 08 070.
+The email address is firstname.lastname@example.org.

 Price: 225 euros per workshop.
-Registering for all 3 workshops by 1 october is 600 euros.
+Registering for all 3 workshops by 15 january is 600 euros.
 Space in these workshops is limited.
 If you are interested in signing up please contact with Paula González to the email email@example.com or to the phone number +34 913 208 070.